justsima/DE_demo/README.md

 # **Data Engineering Take-Home Assignment**
-*🔗 For Short over view there is a 2-minute project walkthrough video, showcasing key steps and results.
+*🔗 For Short over view there is a short project walkthrough video, showcasing key steps and results.
 Check above in the folder.*

 ## **Navigation**
 - [1.
 Introduction](#1-introduction)